-A National Review of the Beijing Declaration and Platform for Action +20 prepared by the Ministry of Home Affairs in 2014, indicated that gender parity in primary education is almost achieved however from the secondary level onwards, the gender parity ratio favours women.
-Despite increased enrolment of women in all education levels, there are persistent disparities in access of women to education and health which are greatly influenced by socio economic condition, educational level, ethnicity and place of residence.
+The National Review of the Beijing Declaration and Platform for Action +20, prepared by the Ministry of Home Affairs in 2014, indicated that gender parity in primary education is almost achieved; however, from the secondary level onwards, the gender parity ratio favours women.
+Despite increased enrolment of women at all education levels, there are persistent disparities in access to education and health, which is greatly influenced by socio-economic conditions, education level, ethnicity and place of residence.

-The National Report of Suriname to the Human Rights Council on 2016, stated that the Ministry of Home Affairs financially supports NGOs’ projects to promote gender equality and the empowerment of women.
-In 2015, male students from Technical and Vocational Education and Training (TVET) received training in the prevention of and taking responsibility in cases of teen pregnancy and gender equality.
+The 2016 national report to the Human Rights Council stated that the Ministry of Home Affairs financially supports non-government organizations’ projects to promote gender equality and the empowerment of women.
+In 2015, male students in technical and vocational education and training received training in preventing and taking responsibility in cases of teen pregnancy and gender equality.
 The MOESC has promoted a number of policies and actions aimed at eliminating factors which tend to perpetuate gender inequalities.
-The Basic Education Improvement Project (BEIP) management, has been instructed to include gender equality in the implementation of BEIP II 2012-2016.
-Religious leaders and teachers from secondary schools received training in gender and gender related issues, such as domestic violence, from the Bureau for Gender Affairs.
+The Basic Education Improvement Project (BEIP) management was instructed to include gender equality in the implementation of the 2012–16 BEIP II.
+Religious leaders and teachers from secondary schools received training in gender and gender-related issues, such as domestic violence, from the Bureau for Gender Affairs.

-UNICEF supported the MOESC in assessing girls-boy’s inclusion and completion of school using out of school children national surveys.
-As part of its support for school’s retention UNICEF partnered with ministries of education and health to support policies and programmes aimed at reducing teenage pregnancy, reintegrating adolescent mothers in school, and overall strengthening of healthy behaviours and services, all tailored to adolescents.
+UNICEF supported the MOESC in assessing inclusion and school completion using national surveys of out-of-school children.
+As part of its support for school retention, UNICEF partnered with the ministries of education and health to support policies and programmes aimed at reducing teenage pregnancy, reintegrating adolescent mothers in school, and strengthening healthy behaviours and services, all tailored to adolescents.

 Ethnic and linguistic groups and indigenous people

 Suriname has a multi-ethnic population.
-Dutch is the lingua franca, however more than 30 languages are spoken across the country.
-Suriname has developed a second National Action Plan for Children (NAPC) for the period 2009-2014.
-One of the priorities of the NAPC is improving the quality of education for children from underprivileged and minority groups, indigenous children and children in the interior.
+Dutch is the lingua franca, but more than 30 languages are spoken across the country.
+Suriname’s 2009–14 National Action Plan for Children, the second such action plan, aimed to improve the quality of education for children from underprivileged and minority groups, indigenous children and children in the interior.

 People living in rural and remote areas

-Many schools in the interior both public and private are overcrowded and lack adequate infrastructure and access to basic services such as water and electricity.
-According to the IDB, in regions such as Brokopondo and Sipaliwini, many students have to walk long distances or use canoes to attend school; 29.4% of the schools are only reachable by boat.
+Many schools in the interior, both public and private, are overcrowded and lack adequate infrastructure and access to basic services such as water and electricity.
+According to the IDB, in regions such as Brokopondo and Sipaliwini, many students have to walk long distances or use canoes to attend school; 29.4% of schools are only reachable by boat.
 In addition, the student–teacher ratio in these regions is higher than in the rest of the country.
-The Second Basic Education Improvement Programme aimed at reducing dropout in remote areas, improving teacher capacity and improving school facilities.
+The 2nd BEIP aimed at reducing dropout in remote areas, improving teacher capacity and improving school facilities.

-Many international organisations are involved in the education sector.
-They include: the International Development Bank (IDB) the Flemish Association for Development Aid and Technical Assistance (VVOB), UNICEF and CARICOM
+Many international organizations are involved in the education sector, including the IDB, the Flemish Association for Development Aid and Technical Assistance, UNICEF and the Caribbean Community.

 Infrastructure and services

-A study into the staffing situation at institutions, focused on people with disability, was conducted by the Care for People with Disability, in cooperation with the Commission Policy for People with Disability.
+A study into the staffing situation at institutions focused on people with disabilities was conducted by Care for People with Disability in cooperation with the Commission Policy for People with Disability.
 Existing schools are being made more accessible for children and youth with disabilities.

-With the help from the Inter-American Development Bank, Suriname reformed its curriculum in 2012.
-The last curriculum reform had taken place in the 1970s.
-The previous curriculum was outdated and not relevant for today’s learning needs.
+With the help of the IDB, Suriname reformed its curriculum in 2012.
+The last curriculum reform had taken place in the 1970s, and the previous curriculum was outdated and not relevant for current learning needs.

-The Education for All 2015 National Review acknowledged that in the revised national curriculum minimal attention was being paid to special education needs and disparities in educational needs.
+The Education for All 2015 national review acknowledged that in the revised national curriculum, minimal attention was being paid to special education needs and disparities in education needs.
 Taking this into consideration, the MOESC was preparing a policy document for special education at all levels.

-As part of the Basic Education Improvement Programme supported by the IDB, a draft National Education Policy and strategy was completed and adopted by the MOESC.
-With support from this programme, 106.000 textbooks and learning materials were provided.
+As part of the BEIP supported by the IDB, a draft national education policy and strategy was completed and adopted by the MOESC.
+With support from this programme, 106,000 textbooks and learning materials were provided.

 Embracing innovation and digital technology, UNICEF supported the use of ‘smart’ classrooms allowing children in the hinterland to connect with coastal areas and access remote education.

-The evaluation of the programme published in 2016 concluded that there was no significant improvements of educational indicators during and following the implementation of the “I believe in you” programme in the four interior districts.
-The lack of a functional administrative system including a log frame, baseline data necessary to establish net impact of the programme, well defined programme goals, and measurable indicators was one of the weaknesses of the programme.
-Besides, the programme activities were not directly related to indicators of “Quality inclusive” education, which was the primary goal of the programme.
-Furthermore, it remains unclear to what extent changes in knowledge and skills of teachers can be attributed to the “I believe in you” in-service teacher training programme.
+The evaluation of the programme published in 2016 concluded that there were no significant improvements in education indicators during or following the implementation of the programme in the four interior districts.
+The lack of a functional administrative system including a logframe, baseline data necessary to establish net impact of the programme, well defined programme goals and measurable indicators was one of the weaknesses of the programme.
+Furthermore, the programme activities were not directly related to indicators of ‘quality inclusive’ education, which was the primary goal of the programme.
+In addition, it remains unclear to what extent changes in teachers’ knowledge and skills can be attributed to the in-service teacher training programme.

-A lesson plan was published in the period 2008–2011 for teachers in primary education, on how to deal with people with a disability, in particular children.
+A lesson plan was published in the period between 2008 and 2011 for teachers in primary education covering how to deal with people with a disability, in particular children.

 Suriname has no national education reporting mechanism and no indicators have been developed to monitor inclusive education in the country.